Smoked salmon tartines are a quick an easy idea for breakfast, lunch or a snack.

 🥘 Ingredients

-- Bread - use a thicker sliced bread than sandwich bread so it can hold the toppings, such as a crusty loaf.
+- Bread - use a thicker sliced bread than sandwich bread so it can hold the toppings, such as a crusty loaf or tiger loaf.

-- Cream cheese - low fat or normal fat cream cheese.
+- Cream cheese - low fat or full fat cream cheese.

-- Smoked salmon - thinnly sliced, so that you can drape it over the tartine.
+- Smoked salmon - thinly sliced, so that you can drape it over the tartine.

 - Capers - pickled capers from a jar

-- Lemon - fresh lemon zest for flavour, without making the cheese too runny.
+- Lemon - fresh lemon zest for flavour, which won't make the cheese too runny like juice would.

 - Chives - fresh chives